grimlucis/rpg-hack/08-tables/03-mutations.md

 75   | Enormous Underbite.
 Lower jaw sticks out 10".
 76   | Thropy.
 You become a deranged one-eyed swan by the light of the full moon.
 77   | Light Sleeper.
 While asleep or unconscious you weigh next to nothing.
 You float like a balloon 78   | Wizard Speed.
-You gain a +4 to Wisdom for Initiative.
+You gain a +4 to Willpower for Initiative.
 If you act first, you must Save or show off.
 79   | Sorcerer Head.
 Clear glass windows to show off your brain. -2 HP.
 80   | Moth Flesh.
 Your skin is wrinkled, grey, and dusty. -2 Charisma.
 81   | Cat Nap.
 While asleep or unconscious you transform into a scruffy-looking cat.
 82   | Scorecard.
 Your age, diseases, and marital status are displayed on your forehead in black letters.
 83   | Metal Mask.
 Like your face, but frozen in a deeply concerned expression.
 84   | Megamind.
-Gain 1d6 Int and Wis.
+Gain 1d6 Tal and Wil.
 Become insufferably smug.
 85   | Eldritch Marks.
 Glowing red circle on your forehead.
 86   | Meditation.
 Cross legs and concentrate fully to hover 1' off the ground.
 87   | Cloud Skin.
 Become a skeleton coated in thick mist.
 Can drink water as rations.
 HP becomes 6.
 88   | Wizard Rage.
 When angry, you temporarily grow a 5' long white beard.
 89   | Ear Fronds.
-Like two ferns or peacock tails made of glass. +4 Wisdom.
+Like two ferns or peacock tails made of glass. +4 Willpower.
 90   | Coldfinger.
 One finger is freezing cold.
 Can freeze a 6" radius of water in 1hr.
 91   | Fearful Blood.
 If you drop below half HP, Save vs Fear.
 92   | Wizard Rage.
 If you are wronged, Save or rant loudly for at least 10 minutes.